dotnet/docs/docs/core/tools/dotnet-remove-reference.md

 ## Arguments

-`project`
+`PROJECT`

-Project file to operate on.
-If not specified, the command will search the current directory for one.
+Target project file.
+If not specified, the command searches the current directory for one.

-`project_references`
+`PROJECT_REFERENCES`

-Project to project references to remove.
+Project to project (P2P references to remove.
 You can specify one or multiple projects.
 [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) are supported on Unix/Linux based terminals.

 ## Options